Falmouth Lifeboat Station: Service awards

+Falmouth's boarding boat was used to effect a rescue on 4 September 1967.
+The Martine Jean Paul, a French fishing boat, had run aground at Trefusis Point.
+Their location and poor sea conditions would have made for difficult approach for the large lifeboat but the smaller motorboat managed to get in.
+The RNLI crew, Coxswain Bert West, Ronald Twydle and Cyril Barnicot, secured the trawler to a buoy and stood by until it was refloated three hours later.
+The RNLI crew were given 'Framed letters of thanks' from the institution's chairman.

-The relief lifeboat Princess Royal (C.S.
-No. 7) was called out twice on the evening of 7 August 1972.
+The relief lifeboat Princess Royal (Civil Service No.7) was called out twice on the evening of 7 August 1972.
 It returned to its moorings at a quarter past midnight.
 Four hours later it was called out again to a small boat carrying ten people that had a damaged rudder and was at the mercy of a Force 9 severe gale.
 The lifeboat stood by waiting for a tug to arrive, but the boat lost its anchor so more positive action was needed.
 Despite the 10 ft waves the lifeboat managed to take off eight people, leaving just two on board to crew the boat.
 The tug eventually arrived and took the boat in tow into Falmouth; the lifeboat returned to its moorings at half past three in the afternoon.
-Lifeboat Coxswain Walter Brown was awarded a Bronze Medal for his skill and courage, and the efforts of his crew were also recognised.
+Coxswain Walter Brown was awarded a bronze medal for his skill and courage.

 The Rotary Service put to sea in the evening of 28 November 1977 to help a crew of six on a barge that was being towed in heavy seas 8 mi off The Lizard.
 The barge was 110 ft long, 70 ft wide, and had four legs which rose 70 ft above the deck.
 Five men managed to jump onto the lifeboat, but the sixth narrowly missed being crushed between the lifeboat and the rolling barge.
-Lifeboat Coxswain Arthur West was awarded a Bronze Medal for his outstanding seamanship and tremendous courage, and his crew were also recognised for the parts they played in the rescue.
+Coxswain Arthur West was awarded a bronze medal for his outstanding seamanship and tremendous courage.